initrunlevel0/GetData015Project/README.md

 * `run_analysis.R` The main script.
 * `CodeBook.md` this file.
-* `tidydata1.txt` the first tidy data without aggregation.
+* `tidydata.txt` the first tidy data without aggregation.
 * `tidydata2.txt` the second tidy data with mean aggregation grouped by subject and label.
 * `colnames.txt` column names for `tidydata.txt`.